mercuryoio/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 ### 8. Sumsub shared token.
 Future feature

-Share Token allows SumSub to check partner databases for user identity and use it to pass over Mercuryo's KYC procedure.
+Share Token allows Mercuryo to check partner databases for user identity and use it to pass over Mercuryo's KYC procedure.
 In this way, users don't have to verify their identities manually on Mercuryo side and undergo KYC twice.

 1. [**What is shared token**](https://developers.sumsub.com/api-reference/#sharing-applicants-between-partner-services)